boolbag/EditPad-Goodies/Making Text Pretty - Syntax Coloring and Color Palettes/Color Palettes/MishMash/README.md

 # How to Import the MishMash Color Palette into EditPad

+## TL;DR: using EditPad Pro 8 or above?
+It's easy.

+ - Download _MishMash.ini_ at the top of this page
+ - In EPP8, select _Options / Configure File Types_
+ - Select a File Type with which you'd like to try MishMash (you can revert in a flash)
+ - Click on the _Colors and Syntax_ tab
+ - Click _Customize_
+ - Click _Import_ and select _MishMash.ini_
+ - Click _Apply_ and _OK_ twice

+## Using EditPad Pro 7: It's harder.
+Follow the instructions below.

 First off, if you don't have EditPad **[click here for a free trial](http://yu8.us/eppdemo)**.